deusExMac/fsTraversal/README.md

-# Description
+# Supported arguments
-This program attempts to do the following:
-Traverses a directory structure on the disk and creates a html document (default file name index.html) linking to the files found inside these folders.
-The overall aim is to make a directory structure traversable via Web-links and make browsing easier.

 The general idea is to offer an convenient way to browse the directory/files

 [TODO: This list of option does not refer to current version] Some command line arguments (not yet exahaustive):

--d [directory] : directory to start traversing
+-d [directory] : directory to start traversing and apply operation

+-NR  : non recursive.
+Won't traverse going into subdirectories

 -o [output file]: file to write html into